kunfengchen/carnd-p5/README.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 Impletmented at train() in [classifier.py](classifier.py), I trained a linear SVM using combination of features hogs of YCrCb channel 1, 2, and 3, plus binned color features and color histogram features.
-All data had scaled using StandardScaler.
+Training data set are from [vehicles.zip](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non_vehicles.zip](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip).
+All data had scaled using [StandardScaler](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html).
 Split the data into 80:20 of train and test set.
 The training accuracy is 100%, and test accuracy 0.9986.
 I saved the scaler and training model to files `x_scaler.pkl` and `linearSVC_model.pkl` for later pipeline to use.

 ```
 /usr/bin/python3.5 classifier.py